Hester Adrian, Baroness Adrian: Personal life

 In 1942, she injured her leg badly, and it was amputated above the knee.
+The incident occurred in the Lake District when 'a large rock, about 5 ft. high, suddenly broke away' when her husband took hold of it.
+The rock 'crushed her leg both above and below the knee'.
 She used a prosthetic leg thereafter.
 In 1965, she was created a Dame Commander of the Order of the British Empire (DBE) for her contributions.
 Hester Adrian died at her Cambridge home in 1966, aged 66 years.